Correction fluid

 A correction fluid (or correction liquid) is an opaque, usually white fluid applied to paper to mask errors in text.
-Once dried, it can be handwritten or handdrawn upon.
+Once dried, it can be handwritten, typewritten, or hand drawn upon.
 It is typically packaged in small bottles, with lids attached to brushes (or triangular pieces of foam) that dip into the fluid.
 The brush applies the fluid to the paper.

 Before the invention of word processors, correction fluid greatly facilitated the production of typewritten documents.
 One of the first forms of correction fluid was invented in 1956 by American secretary Bette Nesmith Graham, founder of Liquid Paper.
 With the advent of colored paper stocks for office use, manufacturers began producing their fluids in various matching colors, particularly reds, blues and yellows.

 Composition

 Correction fluid copolymer visualized under scanning electron microscopy (SEM).
 The micro-structural details of the copolymer resin are visible under high magnifications.
 Correction fluid was applied on a glass base (visible in the bottom-right corner of all SEM images).

 The exact composition of correction fluid varies between manufacturers, but most fluids are composed of an opacifying agent, a solvent (or thinner) and an adulterant 'fragrance' to discourage abusive inhaling.
 The opacifying agent can be composed of a mixture of titanium dioxide, latex, and other polymer resins.

 Thinner originally contained toluene, which was banned due to its toxicity.
 Later, it contained 1,1,1-trichloroethane, a skin irritant now widely banned under the Montreal Protocol on Substances That Deplete the Ozone Layer, and then the slightly safer trichloroethylene.
 Thinners currently used with correction fluid include bromopropane.
 Because it contains organic solvents (volatile organic compounds), unused correction fluid thickens over time as volatile solvents escape into the air.
 It can become too thick to use, and sometimes completely solidifies.
 Therefore, some manufacturers also sell bottles of solvent as "thinner", a few drops of which will return the correction fluid to its original liquid state.
 To avoid the inconveniences of organic solvents (safety and availability), some brands of fluid are water-based.
 However, those have the disadvantages of a longer drying time, and incompatibility with some inks (which soak through).